 Offices of the Dean and Registrar

-The academic Dean and the Registrar and Director of Student Services work cooperatively to oversee the academic program, manage the course schedule, track student progress through degree and certificate programs, and review requests for special accommodations.
+The Dean and Chief Academic Officer oversees the IBS's academic programs.
+Together with the Registrar and other staff, the Dean manages the course schedule, tracks student progress through degree and certificate programs, and reviews requests for special accommodation.